dspcoder-org/alpha/questions/10102_detect_cycle_in_linked_list/readme.md

 false
 ```

-**Explanation:** The linked list does not have a cycle, as there is no node linking back to a previous node.
+**Explanation:**

----
+The linked list does not have a cycle, as there is no node linking back to a previous node.

-## Constraints
+## Constraints:

-- The number of nodes in the list is in the range [0, 10⁴].
+1. The number of nodes in the list is in the range `[0, 10,000]`.
-- -10⁵ ≤ Node.val ≤ 10⁵
+2. Each node's value satisfies `-100,000 ≤ Node.val ≤ 100,000`.